LSSTDESC/descqa/README.md

     git add <files to stage>
     git commit -m <short but meaningful message>

-For now we do *not* use pull requests for changes, so unless you have made significat changes (in which case, contact the QA team frist), do a pull rebase first:
+For now we do *not* use pull requests for changes, so unless you have made significant changes (in which case, contact the QA team frist), do a pull rebase first:

-    git pull --rebase
+    git pull -r origin hackweek16

 Resolve any conflicts, and once you're done, push your changes back: